Sonnet 294

 That such a matchless beauty walked and breathed.

-Where judgement of pure worth rides on a pen,
+Where judgement of sheer worth rides on a pen,

 And to that challenge who bestows the right